pasapuroshini/Strivers-A2Z-Dsa-Sheet-Solutions/Basic Maths/GCD of two numbers.md

 public class Main {
     public static int findGcd(int n1, int n2) {
-        // Iterate from the minimum of
-        // n1 and n2 down to 1
-        // Start from the minimum of n1 and n2
-        // because the GCD cannot
-        // exceed the smaller number

         for (int i = Math.min(n1, n2); i &gt; 0; i--) {
-            // Check if i is a common
-            // factor of both n1 and n2

             if (n1 % i == 0 &amp;&amp; n2 % i == 0) {
-                // If i is a common factor,
-                // return it as the GCD

                 return i;
             }
         }
-        // If no common factors are found,
-        // return 1 (as 1 is always a
-        // divisor of any number)

         return 1;
     }